© 2026 WNIJ and WNIU

 Pixabay

-The Chicago Tribune observed that “Illinois Republicans aren’t just losing.
-They‘re disappearing.”
+The Chicago Tribune observed that "Illinois Republicans aren't just losing.
+They're disappearing."
 Republicans hold no statewide offices.
-Democrats hold a veto proof majority in the legislature, although the governor is, of course, a Democrat.
-The Tribune noted that a mere 560,000 souls voted Republican for governor in our recent primary.
-“Disappearing” indeed.
+Democrats hold a veto-proof majority in the legislature, and the governor is, of course, a Democrat.
+The Tribune noted that only 560,000 people voted Republican for governor in the recent primary.
+"Disappearing" indeed.

-Now one may prefer Republicans or Democrats; but one should not prefer one party rule.
-Would you like to be a Republican in California?
-Would you like to be a Democrat in Texas?
+One may prefer Republicans or Democrats, but no one should prefer one-party rule.
+Would you want to be a Republican in California?
+Would you want to be a Democrat in Texas?

 So get to work, Illinois Republicans, Texas Democrats, California Republicans.
 You owe us your best efforts.